JohannesLks/Thesis/documentation/thoughts.md

 ---

 ## Questions to Clarify
+> *Date: 20.3.2025*
+-  Can i make the BSI Dataset public?
+Could it be transfered to a cloud provider?
 > *Date: 19.3.2025*
 -  How can i evaluate the performance of my modell, if i do not have labeled test data?
 That restriction might influence the whole approach.
 > *Date: 19.3.2025*